 Explicit calibration data are not required, other than the slit function parameters, which are regarded as static-input auxiliary data [RD6].
 The radiance data is assumed corrected for polarization (TROPOMI uses a scrambler to remove polarization at the instrument level).
-The Level-1b product also comes with full geolocation information - solar and viewing zenith and azimuth angles at the bottom of the atmosphere (BOA) in addition to those at TOA and at the spacecraft; this set of angles was the specification for GOME and GOME-2 Level-1b geolocation, and this is expected to be the default for S5P Level-1 [RD5].
+The Level-1b product also comes with full geolocation information - solar and viewing zenith and azimuth angles at the bottom of the atmosphere (BOA) in addition to those at TOA and at the spacecraft; this set of angles was the specification for GOME and GOME-2 Level-1b geolocation, and is also the default for S5P Level-1 [RD5].

-Level-1b requirements are different for the two cloud algorithms.
-OCRA needs broad-band integrated measurement data (both radiances and irradiances) from the TROPOMI/S5P UVIS detector, bands 3 and 4 (310-405 nm and 405-500 nm) and the two NIR bands 5 and 6 (675-725 nm and 725-775 nm).
-Thus, OCRA will digest virtually all the Level-1b spectral information from the visible and NIR TROPOMI/S5P detectors.
+Level-1b information needs are different for the two cloud algorithms.
+OCRA needs broadband integrated measurement data (both radiances and irradiances) from the TROPOMI/S5P UVIS detector, bands 3 and 4 (310-405 nm and 405-500 nm).
+Thus, OCRA digests almost all the Level-1b spectral information from the TROPOMI/S5P detectors in the visible range.